George Abud: Career

-It was announced in May 2022 that Abud would star as Marinetti in the new musical Lempicka by Carson Kreitzer and Matt Gould at La Jolla Playhouse directed by Rachel Chavkin.
-The San Diego Union Tribune wrote: “George Abud is another ideal hand-in-glove fit for the role of Italian pro-fascist modernist Filippo Marinetti.
-His edgy performance of the high-flying song 'Perfection' is one of those moments in a show where thoughts of future Tony nominations dance in the head — for him, as well as for Espinosa and Iman.”
+It was announced in May 2022 that Abud would star as Italian Futurist Filippo Marinetti in the new musical Lempicka by Carson Kreitzer and Matt Gould at La Jolla Playhouse, directed by Rachel Chavkin.
+The San Diego Union Tribune wrote: "George Abud is another ideal hand-in-glove fit for the role of Italian pro-fascist modernist Filippo Marinetti.
+His edgy performance of the high-flying song 'Perfection' is one of those moments in a show where thoughts of future Tony nominations dance in the head — for him, as well as for Espinosa and Iman."